zhehaowang/zhehao.me/quotes.md

 "The first rule of teaching is to know what you are supposed to teach.
 The second rule of teaching is to know a little more than what you are supposed to teach."
 -- How to Solve It

+"The open secret of real success is to throw your whole personality into your problem."
+-- How to Solve It